Data Structures Proficiency Exam

 Prospective applicants interested in taking the Data Structures Proficiency Exam should double-check that they meet the application requirements for the Online MCS or MCS in Data Science.
 Note that passing the Exam does not guarantee admission, nor is it required for your application.

 The Data Structures Proficiency Exam assumes prior knowledge of basic object-oriented programming, the ability to analyze asymptotic algorithmic run times, e.g. whether a program runs in O(n) or O(n log n) time, and to implement basic data structures including arrays, hash tables, linked lists, trees, heaps and graphs, as well as algorithms for traversals, rebalancing and shortest paths.
 For those needing a review, the Accelerated Computer Science Fundamentals Specialization offered by Illinois on Coursera covers these topics.

 - The exam is hosted on PrairieLearn (a University of Illinois online assessment platform) and is proctored by ProctorU (an online third-party proctoring service).

 - Prospective applicants must not access the exam on PrairieLean platform until instructed to do so by the proctor.
 Accessing the exam before the proctor approves will result in the exam attempt being voided, and the department will decline to accept your application for admission.

 - A grade of B+ on the exam (in addition to a minimum 3.2/4.0 GPA in the last two years of the undergraduate degree) is required for the application to be considered in the admission process.

-- A minimum of 30 calendar days' learning period is required between any two consecutive exam attempts.
+- A maximum of three attempts within 12 consecutive months are allowed.
+A minimum of 30 calendar days' learning period is required between any two consecutive exam attempts.

 - The exam must be completed and grade report uploaded to your application for admission, which must be submitted by the application deadline.